 It’s more common to receive a deficiency letter, which requires your firm to provide a response acknowledging the deficiency and demonstrating remedial action within 30 days.
 Once submitted, this type of response is usually sufficient.
 The SEC will review your firm’s prior history in future exams, so be sure your team is aligned on new and/or corrected processes.

 In my experience, deficiency letters are used to notify an adviser of areas that require special attention or remediation.
-Common deficiencies include insufficient recordkeeping, late filings, inadequate disclosures regarding fees and expenses, calculation and allocation of fees and expenses, timely issuance of audited financials to investors, and deficient policies and procedures related to those areas.
+Common deficiencies include:

 The examination process: Onsite vs. Remote

 The SEC continues to conduct exams both onsite and remotely.
 For routine and sweep exams, I have never seen examiners show up without notice, although it is always a possibility.
-If you are a newly registered RIA, you can generally expect a remote exam within the first 12–18 months of registering.
+If you are a newly registered RIA, you can generally expect a remote exam within the first 12 to 18 months of registering.

 Here’s what you can anticipate during the onsite and remote examination process: